-Do you love celebrating the holidays with a huge assortment of homemade cookies, but can’t face all that baking?
+Do you love celebrating the holidays with a huge assortment of homemade cookies, but don't want to do all the baking yourself?
 Then a cookie exchange is the perfect party for you!
 Here are our best tips and ideas to help you pull it all together so everyone goes home happy.

-Ask guests to bring copies of their cookie recipes and their own containers to take cookies home, but you should also have some bags on hand.
-Heavy duty plastic freezer bags will work for sturdy drop cookies and most bar cookies, but decorated cookies and more delicate shapes should be packaged in tins or sealable plastic containers.
+Transporting cookies.
+Guests should bring their own containers to take cookies home, but you should also have some bags on hand.
+Heavy duty plastic freezer bags will work for sturdy drop cookies and most bar cookies, but decorated cookies and more delicate shapes should be packaged in tins or resealable plastic containers.
 Provide waxed paper or parchment for separating layers of cookies.

 One Week Before the Party